 Going beyond algorithmic innovations, we have carefully written the most critical parts of the code in assembly language for popular microcontroller cores. ocrypto thus makes advanced communication protocols and advanced firmware security features feasible even on low-power, low-cost 32-bit microcontrollers without hardware accelerators.
 Or even for processors with hardware acceleration: in situations where the hardware accelerator does not cover all relevant algorithms, is not available to all microcontroller cores, or in systems where real-time threads compete for the accelerator hardware (e.g., where the application code competes with a BLE stack, or multiple encrypted connections run in parallel).

 To make development as easy as possible, the ocrypto API is simple and identical across all platforms.
 Configuration is easy.
 Just answer this question: which instruction set architecture are you targeting?
 For example, the ISA of a Cortex-M4F processor core.
 This determines which assembly files to use.
+For ML-DSA, decide whether to use the default speed/size tradeoff or the small or fast alternatives.
 No complex configuration space to navigate, no searching by trial and error for the optimal runtime behavior!

 Management of the ocrypto code is simple: